This is what the Lord says:

 Then about a month later at a KT Churches combined meeting in KingsGate the guest speaker was Tri Robinson from Idaho, USA.
 Before the meeting I was chatting to him about what God had said to us at Dwell.
 He got very excited and said “You’ve gotta be joking, my wife just told me in the car on the way here that I needed to preach that same message about getting out of Shittim.”
 He preached from Micah 6:5-8.

 Now are you seeing why Lana Vawser’s word grabbed my attention?

 Over the weeks since I read this word I have been wrestling with it and questioning.
-Often when we think of a religious spirit we thing of rules and legalism or of traditions and form have greater importance than freedom in the Holy Spirit.
-But could that be because it’s easier to see the speck in someone else eye, while missing the log in your own.
+Often when we think of a religious spirit we thing of rules and legalism or that traditions and form have greater importance than freedom in the Holy Spirit.
+But could that be because it’s easier to see the speck in someone else eye, while missing the log in your own?

 Could the religious spirit Holy Spirit is talking about be one that worships with freedom, prays with fervour, amens the preacher, attends faithfully but doesn’t seem to care about the plight of the poor or the injustices against the oppressed?

 These two passages of scripture keep coming back to my mind:

 2 For day after day they seek me out;